 Ori Lev is a partner in Mayer Brown’s Washington DC office and a member of the Financial Services Regulatory & Enforcement practice and the Consumer Financial Services group.
-He concentrates his practice on representing financial institutions and other companies in government enforcement matters, internal investigations, and litigation, and providing regulatory advice and counsel on federal consumer financial and economic sanctions law.
-Ori has an extensive regulatory enforcement background, both at the Consumer Financial Protection Bureau (CFPB), of which he was a founding member and where he served as a deputy enforcement director, and at the Office of Foreign Assets Control (OFAC), where he led the Office of Enforcement and served in other leadership positions.
+He concentrates his practice on representing financial institutions and other companies in government enforcement matters and internal investigations, and providing regulatory advice and counsel on federal consumer financial and economic sanctions law.
+Ori has an extensive regulatory enforcement background, both at the Consumer Financial Protection Bureau (CFPB), where he served as a deputy enforcement director, and at the Office of Foreign Assets Control (OFAC), where he led the Office of Enforcement and served in other leadership positions.
 He also has substantial litigation experience.
-In 2019, Ori was identified as one of the 25 "most respected sanctions lawyers" in Washington, DC by Global Investigations Review.
-He is also ranked in Chambers USA as Band 2 for Financial Services Regulation: Consumer Finance (Enforcement & Investigations) and Band 3 for Financial Services Regulation: Banking (Enforcement & Investigations).
+Ori also ranked in Chambers USA as Band 2 for Financial Services Regulation: Consumer Finance (Enforcement & Investigations) and Band 3 for Financial Services Regulation: Banking (Enforcement & Investigations), and he has been recognized in The Best Lawyers in America® for his work in Banking and Finance Law.
+In 2019, Ori was identified as one of the 25 "most respected sanctions lawyers" in Washington, DC by Global Investigations Review and since 2019, he has been listed in Who’s Who Legal’s directory of leading international sanctions lawyers.

 Before joining the CFPB, Ori served as a senior advisor and then as the head of enforcement at OFAC, where he was involved in OFAC’s early dollar-clearing and wire-stripping cases.
 He was also the principal drafter of OFAC’s Economic Sanctions Enforcement Guidelines, which set forth the framework for resolving OFAC enforcement actions.

 - Represented banks, mortgage originators, mortgage servicers, consumer reporting agencies, retailers, lead generators and other entities in CFPB enforcement investigations concerning a broad range of issues.